Her Honour, the Honourable Antoinette Perry, Lieutenant Governor of Prince Edward Island

 Message from the official ceremonial ambassador of the Acadie 300 celebrations in PEI

-As ceremonial ambassador of the 300th anniversary of the settlement of the French and Acadians in Prince Edward Island, I would like to invite all Islanders to celebrate this milestone event in our province’s history.
+As ceremonial ambassador of the 300th anniversary of the settlement of the French and Acadians in Prince Edward Island, I was pleased to see Islanders to celebrate this milestone event in our province’s history in 2020.
 A great many Prince Edward Islanders, myself included, have descended from these hardy pioneers.

 Since the 1999 Bicentennial Celebrations in Tignish, my hometown, I have taken part in numerous festivals and anniversaries throughout the Acadian community.
 At all these events, I have celebrated with pride our rich Acadian and French heritage, our vibrant language and our culture shaped by dynamic artists and storytellers.

-This tricentennial also gives us a chance to learn more about the history of our province and, in particular, the crucial contribution of the Acadians to the Island’s culture.
-In addition, this occasion offers an ideal opportunity to recognize the historical ties between the Mi’kmaq, who have lived on the Island for thousands of years, and the French and Acadians.
+This tricentennial also gave us a chance to learn more about the history of our province and, in particular, the crucial contribution of the Acadians to the Island’s culture.
+In addition, this occasion offered an ideal opportunity to recognize the historical ties between the Mi’kmaq, who have lived on the Island for thousands of years, and the French and Acadians.

-I therefore encourage everyone in Prince Edward Island to take advantage of this 300th anniversary to learn more about, and celebrate, the Acadian and French contribution to what is today the beautiful province of Prince Edward Island.
+Following this 300th anniversary, I encourage everyone in Prince Edward Island to continue to learn more about, and celebrate, the Acadian and French contribution to what is today the beautiful province of Prince Edward Island.

 Message from cultural ambassadors of the Acadie 300 celebrations in PEI

-We are very honoured to have been chosen as ambassadors of this celebration of the 300th anniversary of the arrival of the first French and Acadians in Abegweit, or Île Saint-Jean, as Prince Edward Island was formerly known.
+We were very honoured to have been chosen as ambassadors of the celebration of the 300th anniversary of the arrival of the first French and Acadians in Abegweit, or Île Saint-Jean, as Prince Edward Island was formerly known.

 Patricia: “For me, as an artist, it’s very important to be authentic in order to communicate effectively with people.
 I have had the honour of representing the Acadians of PEI in musical events including Ode à l’Acadie and Searching for Abegweit, where I talked about my language and culture with pride and sincerity from the bottom of my heart... and maybe also inspired by my Island ancestors.”